I’m a mechanical engineer who is interested in cars and motorsport.

-The design of an automobile suspension is dictated by factors as varied as the size or class of the vehicle (determining in particular the space available for installing the suspension), its market positioning (comfort, sporty, all-terrain vehicle, etc.) and the manufacturer's preference (for example, the transmission of power to the front wheels, rear wheels, or four wheels).
+The design of an automobile suspension is dictated by factors as varied as the size or class of the vehicle (determining, in particular, the space available for installing the suspension), its market positioning (comfort, sporty, all-terrain vehicle, etc.), and the manufacturer's preference (for example, the transmission of power to the front wheels, rear wheels, or four wheels).

-This article is a bibliographical review which will present the main known automotive suspension systems in the world and the recent technological improvements of its systems in order to obtain safety, comfort and satisfactory handling for the driver.
+This article is a bibliographical review which will present the main known automotive suspension systems in the world and the recent technological improvements of its systems in order to obtain safety, comfort, and satisfactory handling for the driver.

-The Main Types of Automotive Suspension
+The Main Types of Automotive Suspensions

-In this section we present an inventory of the most used suspension architectures.
+In this section, we present an inventory of the most used suspension architectures.
 There are several types of suspension systems.
 They differ depending on whether they are on the front or rear trains of the vehicle.
 All of these systems can be divided into two groups: rigid-axle suspensions and independent-axle suspensions.
 Generally, the front axle is equipped with independent suspensions while the rigid-axle type is used on the rear wheels.

-1. MacPherson Type Suspensions
+1. MacPherson-Type Suspensions

 The system was invented in 1955 and was used in the first Ford Consul.
-It equips the front and rear drive trains.
-It is an independent suspension, consisting of a single suspension arm (spring and damper), an anti-roll bar and a lower arm.
+It equips the front and rear drivetrains.
+It is an independent suspension, consisting of a single suspension arm (spring and damper), an anti-roll bar, and a lower arm.
 The junction between suspended and unsprung masses is represented out by a ball joint on the wheel side and a chassis-side axle (to allow different suspension settings).
-The spring - shock absorber system (also known as the strut) is rigidly attached to the rocket carrier.
+The spring-shock absorber system (also known as the strut) is rigidly attached to the rocket carrier.
 This strut also acts as the pivot of the steering.

 The damper then performs two missions: damping the relative movements between the wheel and the body and participating in the kinematics of the wheel plane by means of the anti-roll bar and the lower arm.
-The damper rod is larger in diameter (25mm) than the shock absorber (14mm) used in other types of suspensions.
+The damper rod is larger in diameter (25mm) than the shock absorber (14 mm) used in other types of suspensions.

 Pseudo MacPherson Suspension

 The difference between a "true" MacPherson and a "pseudo" MacPherson is the addition of a lower wishbone to the MacPherson strut (vertical damper combination).
 Thus, the function of guiding the wheel plane is no longer done via the lower arm and the anti-roll bar but by the lower triangle.
-The advantage of Pseudo MacPherson is that it allows the car maker to omit the anti-roll bar, since this has no function in guidance.
+The advantage of pseudo-MacPherson is that it allows the carmaker to omit the anti-roll bar since this has no function in guidance.
 This reduces production costs and axle mass.
 For light vehicles, the stiffness of the springs may be sufficient to ensure stability of the body in a roll.
 If an anti-roll bar exists, then the latter is fixed on rods, which are themselves fixed on the strut under the spring.

-MacPherson Suspension with Independent Pivot
+MacPherson Suspension With Independent Pivot